How Trump, Mnuchin and DeJoy edged the Postal Service into a crisis

 Still, Democrats, say they aren’t taking his assurances.
 And the agency’s normally behind-the-scenes Board of Governors, which had given him largely free rein, is now asserting more control, forming a new election task force to ensure that mail balloting runs smoothly in November.

-“The United States Postal service will play an indispensable role in ensuring that those Americans who wish to vote by mail will be able to do so,” said Donald Lee Moak, a postal governor who is leading the new committee.
+“The United States Postal Service will play an indispensable role in ensuring that those Americans who wish to vote by mail will be able to do so,” said Donald Lee Moak, a postal governor who is leading the new committee.
 “The postal governors take our responsibility with the utmost gravity and will work to ensure that the Postal Service continues to perform for the American people this election season.”

 Reshaping the board

-The battle over the future of the post office and its 633,000 mostly unionized workers has been years in the making, starting with a plunge in first-class mail as Americans turned to the Internet.
+The battle over the future of the Postal Service and its 633,000 mostly unionized workers has been years in the making, starting with a plunge in first-class mail as Americans turned to the Internet.

 The agency has not taken federal funding since 1970, operating instead with revenue it raises from sales of stamps and other postal products.